fsbolero/website/src/Website/docs/Remoting.md

     type Startup() =

         member this.ConfigureServices(services: IServiceCollection) =
-            services.AddRemoting<MyServiceHandler>()
+            services.AddBoleroRemoting<MyServiceHandler>()
             |> ignore
     ```

-3. In your ASP.NET Core startup, start the remoting middleware, just like for a simple service.
+3. In your ASP.NET Core startup, register the remoting endpoint, just like for a simple service.

 ### IRemoteContext